manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 11. Once you are signed out, close the browser session and all the browser tabs.

-12. Select the **Edge** icon on your taskbar to open a new browser session, and then navigate directly to the **Office 365 Security and Compliance** center by entering the following URL in the address bar: **https://protection.office.com**
+12. Select the **Edge** icon on your taskbar to open a new browser session, and then navigate directly to the **Microsoft 365 Security** center by entering the following URL in the address bar: **https://Security.Microsoft.com**

 13. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
 In the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.